ag143/workshop/PowerBI/notes_error.md

 - From Query Editor, select the CustomerID column and click Replace Values.
 Then enter null in the Value To Find dialog box and 0 in the Replace With dialog box.

 You want to provide users with a sample of questions that they can ask when using Q&A. What should you do
-- In PowerBI Settings, configure **datasets** [Create featured questions for Power BI Q&A](https://docs.microsoft.com/en-us/power-bi/create-reports/service-q-and-a-create-featured-questions)
+- In PBI Service Settings, configure **datasets** [Create featured questions for Power BI Q&A](https://docs.microsoft.com/en-us/power-bi/create-reports/service-q-and-a-create-featured-questions)

 RANKX(ALL(Customers), SUMX(RELATEDTABLE(Sales), [Sales_amount]))
 - yes, it does